Deep squeezing or cooling the fluctuations of a parametric resonator using feedback

-Very high effective quality factors \cite{miller2018effective} can be achieved in parametrically-modulated resonators.
-Hence, amplifiers based on these resonators can achieve very high gains and a very narrow gain bandwidth.
-The narrow band decreases the effect of fluctuations due to added noise.
-Further decrease of fluctuations can be achieved when noise squeezing techniques are used.
-Rugar and Grütter \cite{rugar91} experimentally observed thermal noise squeezing in a capacitively actuated micromechanical parametric resonator.
-They experimentally obtained $-4.9$~dB of squeezing and theoretically predicted a lower bound of $-6$~dB noise squeezing at the parametric instability threshold with the parametric pump frequency set at twice the fundamental mode of the resonator.
-This limitation was overcome only in 2013 by a lock-in feedback scheme developed by Vinante and Falferi in Ref.~\cite{vinante2013feedback}.
-In this scheme, a -11.3~dB in squeezing of thermal fluctuations of a microscopic silicon beam cantilever was reached experimentally.
+The thermo-mechanical squeezing limitation was overcome only in 2013 by Vinante and Falferi in Ref.~\cite{vinante2013feedback}.
+In their work, a -11.3~dB in squeezing of thermal fluctuations of a parametrically modulated microscopic silicon beam cantilever was reached experimentally with the assistance of feedback.
 Further experimental advances using the same squeezing technique with parametric pump and feedback were subsequently made by Poot \etal \cite{poot2015deep}, Sonar \etal \cite{sonar2018strong}, and Mashaal \etal \cite{mashaal2025strong}.
-Although these papers advanced the experimental implementation of squeezing enhanced by feedback, a consistent stochastic theory of fluctuations squeezing with feedback is still missing.
+Although these papers advanced the experimental implementation of thermomechanical squeezing enhanced by feedback, they did not advance the theoretical analysis of fluctuations developed by Vinante and Falferi.
+Their model oversimplifies the dynamics of the parametric resonator with feedback by averaging the equations of motion from the start, what reduced the dynamical system dimensions.
+Consequently, this led to their missing of a Hopf bifurcation.
+In addition to that, they did not provide a way to calculate the NSD of the parametric resonator fluctuations nor the NSD of the lockin outputs.

 Another method used to reduce fluctuations is cooling.
-It can be implemented in optomechanical resonators in several ways: parametric feedback \cite{Briant2003optical, Gieseler2012subkelvin, Gao2024feedback}, feedback \cite{Hopkins2003feedback, Guo2019feedback,deli2020Cooling}, sideband \cite{Schliesser2009resolved}, and radiation pressure \cite{Arcizet2006radiation}.
+It can be implemented in optomechanical resonators in several ways: parametric feedback \cite{Briant2003optical, Gieseler2012subkelvin, Gao2024feedback}, feedback \cite{Hopkins2003feedback, poggio2007feedback, Guo2019feedback,deli2020Cooling}, sideband \cite{Schliesser2009resolved}, and radiation pressure \cite{Arcizet2006radiation}.
 Effective temperatures as low as a few millikelvin can be achieved using these feedback schemes.
 Even quantum ground state cooling has been implemented experimentally in nanomechanical resonators \cite{OConnel2010quantum}.
-The feedback scheme analysed here was capable of achieving cooling and it could be applied and tested in various types of physical systems.
+The comprehensive review of cavity optomechanics by Aspelmeyer \etal \cite{aspelmeyer2014cavity} has many more citations on cooling resonators.
+The feedback scheme analyzed here is capable of achieving cooling and it could be applied and tested in various types of physical systems.